retrohub-org/docs/theme_development/tutorial/06-exporting.rst

 Conclusion
 ----------

 Congratulations on creating your first theme!
-To make this tutorial short and to the point, the final theme ended up being pretty barebones, but by this point you've certainly noticed that all the implementation details are up to you as a theme developer, and that you'll have a lot of freedom on how to create themes.
+To make this tutorial short and to the point, the final theme ended up being pretty barebones, but it was enough to demonstrate that all the implementation details are up to you as a theme developer, and that you'll have a lot of freedom on how to create themes.

 For more in-depth guidance, check the remaining :ref:`help pages <theme_development>`, and for any questions, suggestions, or just showcasing your work, join us at |rh_discord| and |rh_reddit|.